 Get yourself to Home Valley, it would be worth dragging the van out for a few nights.

-Back through Kununurra for supplies and wen headed out to Lake Argyle.
+Back through Kununurra for supplies and we head out to Lake Argyle.

-Wow, the caravan park here is awesome.
+Wow, the caravan park here is one of the best.
 The infinity pool and outlook over the lake is stunning and we scored a big grassy site.
 The restaurant puts on a great meal and they even do a trivia night.
 Check out the video below for more info…

 Live music is played every afternoon down by the pool and again, it’s just a great atmosphere.